syncfusion-content/xamarin-docs/Xamarin/Chat/Attachment-Button.md

 You can add the desired image in to the chat by opening the device's gallery when `AttachmentButton` is tapped.
 You can download the entire project demo of adding an image from gallery in to SfChat from GitHub [here](https://github.com/SyncfusionExamples/How-to-attach-image-from-gallery-in-Xamarin.Forms-chat).

-## Display attachments in left and editor in right like facebook messenger
+## Display attachments in left and editor in right like Facebook messenger

-You can display attachments in left and editor in right like facebook messenger by writing custom control template to MessageInputView using TargetStyle.
+You can display attachments in left and editor in right like Facebook messenger by writing custom control template to MessageInputView using TargetStyle.

 ![Display attachments in left and editor in right like facebook messenger](SfChat_images/display-attachments-in-left-and-editor-in-right-like-facebook-messenger.png)

-You can download the entire project demo of displaying attachments in left and editor in right like facebook messenger in SfChat from GitHub [here](https://github.com/SyncfusionExamples/show-attachment-button-in-left-and-editor-in-right-like-facebook-messenger-in-Xamarin.Forms.Chat)
+You can download the entire project demo of displaying attachments in left and editor in right like Facebook messenger in SfChat from GitHub [here](https://github.com/SyncfusionExamples/show-attachment-button-in-left-and-editor-in-right-like-facebook-messenger-in-Xamarin.Forms.Chat)